rp247/HuffmanCompression/README.md

 Ruchit Patel

-rpatel18

-Spring 2021

-Assignment 6: Huffman Coding

 ---------------------
 DESCRIPTION

-- In this lab, a compression algorithm, Huffman compression, is implemented.
+- A compression algorithm, Huffman compression, is implemented.
 - It compresses the input file byte by byte.
 - The lab can produce four executables: Encode, Decode, and Entropy (source code given).
 - Common Arguments for encoder and decoder:    -h (prints help message),